emredagli/osm-searcher/README.md

 ### Finding The Center of GeoJSON Feature
 After user select a feature it is better to make it center on the map.
 Unfortunately, Mapbox GL JS has no lib function to get center of a geoJSON feature.
 That can be point, linestring, polygon or multipolygon.
 So [Turf Library](http://turfjs.org/docs/) used to find the center of a feature.

+### Selecting Feature on The Map
+Since Mapbox GL JS geoJSON feature ids should be a number, I could not make highlight effect from the map by hovering or selecting. "osmtogeojson" module generates feature ids as a string with format: 'node/XXXX'.

 ## Feature Works
+* Full test coverage after mocking Mapbox GL JS
+* Mobile view fixes
+* Selecting features from map

 ## Available Scripts